AI Bill of Rights: Everything You Need to Know

 In the legal industry, for example, the ethical use of AI for lawyers is rapidly transforming how legal professionals work.

 Case in point?
-Our forthcoming AI functionality, Clio Duo, will be built on the foundation of our proprietary AI technology—and our platform-wide principle of protecting sensitive legal data—while adhering to the highest security, compliance, and privacy standards held throughout Clio’s entire operating system.
+Our forthcoming AI functionality, Clio Duo, will be built on the foundation of our proprietary AI technology—and our platform-wide principle of protecting sensitive legal data and privileged legal communication—while adhering to the highest security, compliance, and privacy standards held throughout Clio’s entire operating system.

 Learn more about Clio Duo, and how the AI solution prioritizes privacy and security, here.